 - Bring a large pot of liberally salted water to a boil.
 Add the spaghetti and cook uncovered over high heat until al dente.

 - Place the pan with the guanciale back over medium heat.
-Drain the pasta and add it to the pan with ½ cup of the Pecorino Romano.
+Drain the pasta and add it to the pan with the Pecorino Romano.
 Stir the pasta vigorously until guanciale and cheese are well distributed.

-- Serve immediately with remaining Pecorino Romano on the side.
+- Serve immediately with extra Pecorino Romano on the side.

 - Cook Time: 15 mins

 Recommended for This Recipe: